-Chairman Ferguson, Ranking Member Larson, and Members of the Subcommittee, thank you for inviting me to testify about the Social Security program.
+Chairman Whitehouse, Ranking Member Grassley, and Members of the Committee, thank you for inviting me to testify about the Social Security program.

 Social Security faces a significant financial challenge in the coming decade.
 Its two components, Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI), are financed by revenues from payroll taxes and income taxes on benefits that are credited to separate trust funds.
+But those revenues are not sufficient to cover the benefits that are due under those programs.

-- In the Congressional Budget Office's projections, the OASI trust fund is exhausted in fiscal year 2032, and the DI trust fund is exhausted in 2050.
-If the two trust funds were combined, they would be exhausted in fiscal year 2033. - Economic growth is a key source of uncertainty in these projections.
-If the economy grew faster than projected, annual revenues would be greater and the trust funds would be exhausted later than projected (or the opposite could occur).
+- In the Congressional Budget Office's projections, the OASI trust fund is exhausted in fiscal year 2032, when its balance reaches zero.
+The DI trust fund is exhausted in 2052.
+If the two trust funds were combined, they would be exhausted in fiscal year 2033. - Such long-term projections are uncertain.
+Demographic factors are one key source of that uncertainty.
+Economic growth is another, particularly in projecting trust fund exhaustion.
+If the economy grew more quickly than projected, annual revenues would be greater and the trust funds would be exhausted later than projected.
+If the economy grew more slowly than projected, the opposite would occur.

-CBO produces two main sets of long-term projections for Social Security, which differ in the concepts used to estimate benefits after the projected exhaustion of the trust funds:
+CBO produces long-term projections for Social Security under two scenarios, which differ in the concepts used to estimate benefits after the projected exhaustion of the trust funds:

-- Scheduled benefits-benefit amounts are paid as scheduled under current law, regardless of whether balances in the program's trust funds are sufficient to cover those payments. - Payable benefits-total benefit amounts are limited to annual revenues from payroll taxes and income taxes on benefits after the trust funds are exhausted.
+- Scheduled benefits-benefit amounts are paid as scheduled under current law, regardless of whether balances in the program's trust funds are sufficient to cover those payments. - Payable benefits-total benefit amounts are limited to annual revenues from payroll taxes and income taxes on benefits after the combined trust funds are exhausted.